rsyncOSX/RsyncUIdocs/content/post/Sshsettings.md

 - `-i` is the ssh keypath and identityfile
 - `-p` is the port number ssh communicates through, default port 22

 If global ssh parameters are set, it applies to **all configurations**.
 It is possible to set other ssh values on each task.
-The `Verify` button present view for copy and paste commands into a terminal view.

-Global SSH keypath and identityfile in use:
+Global SSH keypath and identityfile in use.

 {{< image src="/images/usersettings/ssh2.png" alt="" position="center" style="border-radius: 8px;" >}}